-If the protected person has an advance health care directive, you must follow it.
-Utah Code Section 75-2a-112.
-Otherwise, you should make health care decisions according to the protected person's known values and preferences and what s/he can afford.
-Keeping one's own values and preferences out of the decision is very important.
+Keeping your own values and preferences out of the decision is very important.
 If you know or believe that the protected person would not want a certain procedure, treatment or medication, you should tell the doctor not to treat the protected person in that manner.
 Likewise, if you know or believe the protected person would want a particular treatment, you should request the treatment.

 Obtain as much information as you can about the protected person's health care preferences.
 Do this by asking the protected person directly.
 If the protected person is unable to communicate but has medical directives, like a living will or advance health care directive, then use these to guide your decision.
 If these documents are not available, ask the protected person's physician, family and friends whether the protected person has expressed health care preferences.
 If no information is available, consider the protected person's spiritual or cultural beliefs.